socketsupply/components/docs/src/markdown/gettingstarted.md

 # Getting Started

 Building a component with Tonic starts by creating a [Javascript Class][0].
-The class should have at least one method named *render* which usually returns a string of HTML.
+The class should have at least one method named *render* which usually returns HTML.

 ```js
 class MyGreeting extends Tonic {